Bessel periods and anticyclotomic $p$-adic spinor $L$-functions: Introduction

 Our main task is to compute this local factor for a nice test vector $\phi^0_v\in\pi_v^{}$.
-If $v\neq p$ and both $\pi_v$ and $\nu_v$ are unramified, then $\phi^0_v$ is an unramified vector and the Bessel integral has been calculated in \cite{L1,DPSS}.
-If $v$ divides $N^+$, then $\phi^0_v$ is a paramodular new vector of $\pi_v$ and its Bessel period will be computed in \S \ref{ssec:param}.
+If $v\neq p$ and both $\pi_v$ and $\nu_v$ are unramified, then $\phi^0_v$ is an unramified vector and the local Bessel integral has been calculated in \cite{L1,DPSS}.
+If $v$ divides $N$, then $\phi^0_v$ is a paramodular new vector of $\pi_v$ and its Bessel period will be computed in \S \ref{ssec:param}.
 The quaternion case is discussed in \S \ref{ssec:quaternion}.
 If $v=\infty$, then $\phi^0_\infty$ is a lowest weight vector and the computation is done in \S \ref{ssec:archimedean}.
 When $\kap>2$, the archimedean Bessel integral has been computed in \cite{DPSS} by a method suggested by Kazuki Morimoto.
 Our computation is different and includes the case $\kap=2$.
-When $v=p$, we construct an ordinary projector $e^0_{\mathrm{ord},p}$ in Section \ref{sec:7} and compute the Bessel integral of $e^0_{\mathrm{ord},p}\phi^0_p$ in Section \ref{sec:expIII}.
-To that end, we will construct a local Bessel period $\bfB^{\calw,\pi_p}_{S,\nu_p}\in\Hom_{R_S}(\pi_p,\nu_p^S)$ so that $\bfB^{\calw,\pi_p}_{S,\nu_p}(e^0_{\mathrm{ord},p}\phi^0_p)$ is computable.
-By uniqueness we are led to a functional equation and a factorization